 If you only want to invest small amounts and would love to do so automatically with the spare change you won’t miss, there’s an app for that.

-The most popular mobile apps for investing your spare change are Acorns and Stash.
-They round up purchases you make with your credit or debit cards to the nearest dollar and then automatically invest that amount for you.
+Two of the most popular mobile apps for investing your spare change are Acorns and Stash.
+They round up purchases you make with your credit or debit cards to the nearest dollar and then automatically invest that amount for you — in the case of Stash, once your savings total $5 or more.
 For example, if you bought groceries for $40.50, the app would round up the purchase to $41, investing the additional $0.50.

 Where the money gets invested depends on your portfolio preference.
 When you onboard with the app, you’ll get to choose what your portfolio looks like, and you can rebalance at any time.
 If you’d like to have 55% large-cap stocks and only 5% small-cap stocks, you can select a preset portfolio type that matches your preferences.
 Your money will automatically distribute accordingly.

 This makes for a great diversification of assets, automating what could otherwise be a stressful and tedious process.
-However, the one thing you need to keep in mind with Acorns is its $1 monthly fee.
+However, the one thing you need to keep in mind with these apps is the fee.
+Acorns is $3 per month, and Stash is $1 per month.
 This could be a large percentage of your portfolio if you’re not depositing much every month.

 3. Dollar-Cost Average Into Low-Cost ETFs or Mutual Funds

-The Dollar-Cost Average strategy is popular among all investors who’d rather not invest a large lump sum only to immediately lose money due to a downturn in their investment.
+The dollar-cost averaging strategy is popular among investors who’d rather not invest a large lump sum only to immediately lose money due to a downturn in their investment.

-If you don’t have enough money to buy one share of pricey individual stocks at a time or other expensive funds, there are a lot of cheaper ETFs and low minimum mutual funds available.
+If you don’t have enough money to buy one share of pricey individual funds or stocks at a time, there are a lot of cheaper ETFs and low-minimum mutual funds available.
 While there are great lists found on investment websites and plenty to browse on Vanguard, here are some diverse ones to look into that could get you started:

 4. Invest in Stablecoins on a High-Interest Rate Platform